-Allie Auton Flaunts Cleavage & Killer Body In A Sexy Lingerie
+Allie Auton Flaunts Cleavage & Killer Body In Sexy Lingerie

 Allie Auton took to Instagram Thursday, December 31, to share a new photo with her 609,000 followers.
 The Australian bombshell is famous for showing off her incredibly fit figure in sexy outfits, and the latest update was no different.
 She looked stunning in a Lounge Underwear lingerie set that did nothing but favors her bodacious physique.

-The blond hottie rocked a light beige bra and panty combo that showed off her assets.
+The blond hottie rocked a light beige bra-and-panties combo that showed off her assets.

 The bra boasted classic, padded triangle cups that were made of soft fabric.
 The garment had a deep neckline that flaunted her ample cleavage.
 The signature Lounge logo was printed in white on the thick band that hugged her toned midriff.